Thomas-George-T/Kafka-Tweet-Stream/README.md

 ## Breakdown
 To ensure a high throughput, idempotence, safe and compression configurations are enabled with respect to **Kafka 2.0.0 version**.
 In the TwitterProducer class, the variable `terms` can be updated to stream tweets about Current affairs.
 The prerequisite to running this project is to procure Twitter API credentials.
 To do this, sign up for twitter Developer account [here](https://developer.twitter.com/en/apply-for-access).
 After creating the app and getting the OAuth credentials,`consumerKey`,`consumerSecret`,`token`,`tokenSecret` are to be used to set the variables in `config.java`.
 Set these Strings to be static.
-Follow the below template for `config.java`
+Follow the below template for `config.java`:

 ```java
 public class config {